misskanagi/Roo-Code/README.md

 - **File Restrictions**: Modes can be restricted to specific file types (e.g., Ask and Architect modes can edit markdown files)
 - **Custom File Rules**: Define your own file access patterns (e.g., `.test.ts` for test files only)
 - **Direct Mode Switching**: Modes can request to switch to other modes when needed (e.g., switching to Code mode for implementation)
-- **Self-Creation**: Roo Code can help create new modes, complete with role definitions and file restrictions
+- **Self-Creation**: Roo Code Paper can help create new modes, complete with role definitions and file restrictions

 ---

 ### File & Editor Operations

-Roo Code can:
+Roo Code Paper can:

 - **Create and edit** files in your project (showing you diffs).
 - **React** to linting or compile-time errors automatically (missing imports, syntax errors, etc.).